 A spokeswoman for the Chicago Police Department told ET that Smollett turned over his cell phone records that morning, and that they would "be analyzed by detectives and we will be in contact with the victim should additional information be needed."

 Chicago Police claimed they previously asked Smollett for his phone in an effort to corroborate certain details from his accounting of the incident, which included him being on the phone with talent manager, Brandon Z. Moore, when the alleged attack occurred.
 ET learned that phone records from Moore were sent to Chief of Staff to the Superintendent of Police Robert Boik on Feb.
 5.

 FEB.
 12, 2019:

 The next day, a spokesperson for the Chicago Police Department told ET that detectives rejected the cell phone records Smollett submitted via PDF because they were heavily redacted.

-According to police, a PDF is subject to manipulation, but they are not saying they have any evidence that Smollett manipulated his phone records; detectives have now asked Smollett to submit his actual phone bill or a download of his entire phone.
-Police also told ET that detectives had recently obtained surveillance video from stores in the area where the alleged attack happened to see if anyone bought rope around the time the incident occurred.
+According to police, a PDF is subject to manipulation, but they didn't say they had any evidence that Smollett manipulated his phone records; detectives asked Smollett to submit his actual phone bill or a download of his entire phone.
+Police also told ET that detectives recently obtained surveillance video from stores in the area where the alleged attack happened to see if anyone bought rope around the time the incident occurred.

 As the investigation continued, Smollett was still cooperating with detectives, and authorities were continuing to treat the actor as the victim of a hate crime, the spokesperson added.